 If you’re not out in the country using a rifle to cull possums and rogue goats eating away at your trees, then why do you need a gun?
 It’s very easy for me to say this as NZ doesn’t have a history of much personal gun ownership (outside of hunting), and trying to change gun laws in the US seems like an impossible task.
 It’s just if you own a gun that was designed for the express purpose of killing people, then we’re not happy.

-Not even our cops carry guns.
-And they don’t need to when nobody else has a gun.
+Not even our cops carry guns, and why do they need to when nobody has one either.
 And if something gun related does go down then we call in the Armed Offenders Squad.
 Who look like the dudes in The Matrix that Keanu opens a can on.
-The thing I have to take into account is I’m in Texas.
-They have quite a different attitude to guns than say Californians.
+The thing I have to take into account is I’m in Texas, a place with a very different attitude to guns than say California.
 Just chill brah.
 Though I’m told half of California is moving to Austin, so they might help get rid of the University of Texas’ ridiculous law of licensed students and lecturers allowed to carry guns on campus.
 There’s probably a temptation from a lecturer to snuff out kids that are on Facebook while they’re lecturing, and students need to fight back if wrongly accused.

 Ok, I’m done

 So that’s my ramble of what make’s the average kiwi uncomfortable.
 If there are others I should have contributed then let me know below.